fayez-als/fayez-als.github.io/_posts/2015-07-11-Foursquare.md

-And here are the top cities in jeddah by Venues
+And here are the top neighborhoods in jeddah by Venues
 ```python
     ----Albsateen----
                            venue  freq